unixorn/tumult.plugin.zsh/README.md

 * evernote - Create a new Evernote note from stdin or a file
 * finder-path - Show the path to the frontmost finder window
 * finder-selection - Show the paths to all items selected in the Finder, quoted so it copes with spaces in your directory or file names
+* firefox - Force opening an URL with Firefox
 * fix-airplay - Kick `coreaudiod` when AirPlay stops responding
 * icon-view - Set the current directory to icon view in the Finder
 * kick-afp - Restart file sharing.
 I got tired of having to remote desktop in to kick the fileserver every time Apple's file sharing got wedged